maticnetwork/go-loadbot/README.md

 - SK - Secret key/private key of the metamask first account, having sufficient balance to carry out the loadbot transactions

-- TPS - Transactions per second (default value: 500).
+- SPEED - 5 * SPEED is ~ Transactions per second emitted by loadbot.
 It also refers to the total accounts, that will transfer the native tokens to the newly generated accounts

 - DATA_PATH - Refers to the chaindata folder path, whose size will be computed after each transaction, and the script will stop if MAX_SIZE is reached.